Mactan–Cebu International Airport: Terminal 1

 Terminal 1, which was built in 1990, serves as the airport's domestic terminal.
 Prior to the completion and opening of Terminal 2, it housed both domestic and international operations and prior to its expansion, had an annual capacity of 4.5 million passengers, before being increased to eight million following minor renovations from 2015 to 2016.

 The terminal has a floor area of 38525 sqm.
 It has six jet bridges and twelve remote parking spaces for aircraft.
 There are six baggage conveyor belts in the baggage claim area.

 GMR–Megawide Cebu Airport Corporation announced a two-phase renovation of Terminal 1 in December 2018 as part of its investment to improve the terminals.
 The renovation involved the expansion of the pre-departure area and improved flight information displays.
 Manila-based architectural firm Budji + Royal Architecture + Design handled the terminal renovation, which was based on a resort-type design.
-One of its features is the Airport Village, which merges the arrival and departure areas to allow passengers to mingle within the airport.
-To facilitate its construction, the arrivals road was permanently closed.
+One of its features is the Airport Village, which offers more landside restaurants and stores.
 Renovations began in March 2019.
 President Rodrigo Duterte inaugurated the newly rehabilitated Terminal 1 on January 19, 2020, increasing its capacity to 11.7 million passengers.